tuiwidgets/tuiwidgets/doc/ZCheckBox.rst

      in disabled state

-A checkbox allow users to select or deselect an option.
+A checkbox allows users to select or deselect an option.
 In contrast to :ref:`radiobuttons <ZRadioButton>` each checkbox has an independent state.
 The state can be toggled by using :kbd:`Space` or if set by using a keyboard mnemonic.

 The key to toggle the checkbox is usually shown highlighted when set using :ref:`markup <ControlMarkup>` to set its text.

-A checkbox usually is either checked or unchecked.
+A checkbox is either checked or unchecked.
-But when the checkbox shows an attribute for a collection of items where the value is not uniform across all items there is a third "partially checked" status that allows the application to indicate a "do not change" option.
+If the tristate attribute is enabled it additionally supports a third partially checked state.
+The partially checked state is commonly used when a checkbox represents a summary of multiple states and it's represented states contain both checked and unchecked values.
+A checkbox shown as partially checked by convention indicates that none of the represented substates will be altered.

 .. rst-class:: tw-flex-imgs